Thrilok28021996/multi-agent-llm-system/README.md

 ![Org Chart](docs/assets/org_chart.svg)

 Nine specialists.
 One org chart.
-The CEO owns final approval — and rejects 30–40% of first submissions.
+The CEO owns final approval — rejecting submissions that fail validity or scope checks, based on the Developer's confidence score and the CTO/QA/Security review chain.

 ---